r-grandorder/tri-hermes/en/pages/agartha.md

 Okay, he said it was behind the scaffold, right?
 Gotta be quiet now...

 **Astolfo:**
-Y'know, I am pretty sure I've said it before, but this place SUCKS for covert ops! ! !
+Y'know, I am pretty sure I've said it before, but this place SUCKS for covert ops!!!

 **Astolfo:**
 There's sooo much light!
 It's impossible to sneak through the shado&ndash;uh, is it just me, or is it getting even brighter around here?